CodeOnnnn/OpenCV_ColorRecognition/README.md

 You can run the project with this command

 ```
-python colordetection.py -i 'path of colorpallete.jpg file on your desktop'
+python colordetection.py -i "path of colorpallete.jpg file on your desktop"
 ```